ethz-spylab/data-decay/README.md

 ### How to use *DecayedConcepts*:
 - The current method accepts CC3M caption-url format.
-For other formats, please update the load_captions function in utils.py.
+For other formats, please update the load_captions function in *utils.py*.
 - Currently, decayed indices are accepted as json file.
-For other formats please update the relevant line in vector_search.
+For other formats please update the relevant line in *find_patches.py*.
 - When working on a dataset, getting the embeddings is meant to be one off occasion.
+To repeat it, simply delete the embeddings file and run the program again.
 Clustering can be repeated again with different number of clusters.
+To do that, simply delete the current cluster files, and run the code with the new cluster_count parameter.
 Vector search, on the other hand might be repeated multiple times with different hyperparameters.
 But the decayed_dict re-calculation is only necessary if similarity type or nearby sample count changes.
 For other hyperparameters, decayed_dict can be reused.
 - get_embeddings currently works for captions from CC3M caption-url format.
 This format can be changed by updating load_captions function in utils.py.